-The Forest Glen/Montgomery Hills Sector Plan utilized the pedestrian level of comfort (PLoC) analysis tool to identify pedestrian safety improvement projects and prioritize specific segments.
+In developing the Forest Glen/Montgomery Hills Sector Plan, staff utilized the pedestrian level of comfort (PLoC) analysis tool to identify pedestrian safety improvement projects and prioritize specific segments.
 The results of the PLoC highlight the places where walking conditions are determined to be unacceptable (regardless of the presence of existing sidewalks).